epadam/CNN-AV1-intra-encoder/source/encoder_modification.rst

        uint64_t time_for_read = aom_usec_timer_elapsed(&time_r);
        printf("time_for_read=%d\n", time_for_read);

-Again, in **encode_frame.c**, in the function **rd_pick_partition**, add the following code to replace the original algorithms.
+In the function **rd_pick_partition**, add the following code to replace the original algorithms.
 Since only 3 block sizes are considered, the condition is set as following code.

 .. code-block:: c